Cataltug/HangmanGame/README.md

 - git clone https://github.com/Cataltug/HangmanGame.git
 - Open the index.html file in your browser.

+# Contributing
+- Feel free to fork this repository and submit pull requests.
+Contributions are always welcome!

 # If you like this project, consider giving it a ⭐ on GitHub! 😊